 Community-led housing has many benefits including:

-- It provides additional supply that would complement, or not be available through mainstream provision;
+- It provides additional supply that would not be available through mainstream housing delivery;

 - Generates community support for new homes;

 - Helps diversify the house building types and tenure options in communities.

 - Assists the local economy and trades provision;

 - Empowers and builds capacity within community groups and sets a positive example to others;

 - Helps to attract financial investment to communities;